sean-comerford/EIT-Epsilon/README.md

   - `conda env create -f environment.yml`
 3. Activate the new environment: `conda activate EIT-Epsilon`

-When changes have been made, you can use `conda env update --file environment.yml --prune` to update your environment to match the environment file again.

 ### Installing System dependencies for `eccodes` package
 The Python module depends on the ECMWF ecCodes library that must be installed on the system and accessible as a shared library.